 I am an oceanographer.

 Centered on Arctic Ocean dynamics, I study several trace elements to assess their utility as indicators of circulation and biogeochemical processes.
-At the University of Alaska Fairbanks, I research sea-ice geochemistry and the connectivity between the sea ice system and the water column with Dr. Ana Aguilar-Islas.
+At the International Arctic Research Center, I research sea-ice geochemistry and the connectivity between the sea ice system and the water column.
 I’m further interested in how the broad Arctic Ocean continental margins influence oceanographic biogeochemical cycles.
-Previous and continuing work with Dr. Alan Shiller at the University of Southern Mississippi uses GEOTRACES data and campaigns to discuss the global context and applications of various trace elements.
+I’m involved in several research programs including NABOS, GEOTRACES, MOSAiC, and ArCSII.

 Continue scrolling to view my resume and recent activities.